-School Connect Online provided NCERT Solution will help students get a comprehensive understanding of the concepts.
-Studying this chapter will help you in scoring good marks in your class 6 also important for the preparation of Olympiads.
+School Connect Online provided NCERT Solution will enable students to get an extensive knowledge of the concepts.
+Studying this chapter will help you in scoring good marks in your class 6 and guide you on the right path for the preparation for competitive exams like Olympiads.

 Download PDF of NCERT Solutions for Class 6 Science